Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Methods

-We use primitive path analysis~\cite{everaers2004rheology} to analyze the topological state of our entangled melts of KG chains with varying stiffness.
-The idea is to convert a melt conformation into the topologically equivalent mesh of primitive paths.
+The entanglement length can be estimated via a primitive path analysis~\cite{everaers2004rheology} of the microscopic topological state of entangled melts.
+The idea~\cite{Edwards_tube_procphyssoc_67,RubinsteinHelfand85} is to fix the chain ends and to convert the chains into rubber bands, which contract without being able to cross.
 This is achieved by minimizing the potential energy for fixed chain ends and disabled intrachain excluded volume interactions.
 We performed the minimization by using the steepest descent algorithm implemented in LAMMPS.
-The minimization is followed by dampened Langevin dynamics as in the standard PPA algorithm for $2\times10^3\tau$.
+The minimization is followed by dampened Langevin dynamics as in the standard PPA algorithm.
 We performed a PPA that preserves self-entanglements by only disabling interactions between pairs of beads within a chemical distance of $2N_{eK}$ Kuhn segments along the chain.
 The computational effort for the PPA analysis is insignificant in comparison to the other observables.

+Primitive paths are locally smooth, kinked at entanglement points between different chains, and have the same large scale random walk statistics as the original chains~\cite{DoiEdwards86,everaers2012topological} (see Fig. \ref{fig:visualization}).
+In particular, primitive paths can be characterized by a contour length, $L_{pp}<L$, and a Kuhn length, $a_{pp}>l_K$.
+From the relation $ l_K L = \langle R^{2}\rangle = a_{pp} L_{pp}$, it follows that $a_{pp}/l_K = L/L_{pp}$, i.e. during PPA the Kuhn length increases in inverse proportion to the shortening of the contour length.
+Assuming random walk statistics between entanglement points, $a_{pp}^2=l_K^2 N_{eK}$, one obtains the classical estimator \cite{DoiEdwards86,everaers2004rheology,everaers2012topological}

+of the number of Kuhn segments per entanglement length as function of a convenient PPA observable, the ratio of the contour length of the primitive paths and of the original chains.

+$N_{eK}^{classical}$ suffers from finite $Z$ effects, when applied to the relatively short chain melts, that can be equilibrated by brute-force molecular dynamics.
+Hoy et al.\cite{HoyPRE09} showed that eq. (\ref{eq:neclassical}) provides a lower bound on the true entanglement length and suggested another estimator that provides an upper bound

+For flexible chains the Kuhn length of the PPA path, $a_{pp}$, and the contour distance, $l_e$, between entanglements along the primitive path are proportional to each other.\cite{everaers2012topological}.
+However, as chain stiffness increases, the assumption of random walk statistics between entanglements becomes questionable (see e.g. Fig. \ref{fig:visualization}).
+To correct for this effect~\cite{uchida2008viscoelasticity}, one can assume WLC statistics in equating $l_e$ with the root mean-square {\em spatial} distance between entanglement points